FTC: Affiliate Disclosure Links may pay commission

 Is this a Withings SLEEP Review or a Nokia SLEEP Review?
 Answer: BOTH.
 They are the same product it’s just that Nokia bought Withings and then, in 2018, Withings bought themselves back again.
 Confusing, huh?
 You’re confused?
 Think about the poor employees.

-I bought the Withings SLEEP sleep monitor on Amazon (Jan 2019) but was somewhat annoyed to have the Nokia-branded one delivered to me.
+I bought the Withings SLEEP sleep monitor (Jan 2019) but was somewhat annoyed to have the Nokia-branded one delivered to me.
 I’m used to be a Nokia fan but for the purposes of this review, I wanted a correctly branded Withings device for the images you will soon see.
 The free Withings Healthmate app, however, HAS been correctly rebranded so those images are correct.
 Good?

 App & Hardware Design - 90%

 SLEEP Insights from the app - 65%